Karlcxu/KarlChoiReviews/_posts/2016-11-17-DuelLinks.md

 ### Overall: 4.5/5 (Great)

-*Notes: A faster version of Yu-Gi-Oh TCG.
+*Notes: A smaller version of the Yu-Gi-Oh TCG.
 GREAT music, and sharp visuals.
 Has a nice futuristic theme.*

 *Reviewed on 6/22/2019*